 - Tuition Fee.
-The CHED and the DepEd regulates tuition increases at the university level and the secondary level, respectively, and routinely sets maximum limits on percentage increases in tuition fees.
+The Commission on Higher Education and the Department of Education regulates tuition increases at the university level and the secondary level, respectively, and routinely sets maximum limits on percentage increases in tuition fees.
 This regulation applies to our non-autonomous schools, MCM, UNC, NTC and APEC.
 The inability of non-autonomous education institutions to increase tuition fees to cover higher operating costs may pose a risk to profits and cash flows over time. - Changes in regulations.
 The Universal Access to Tertiary Education Act (RA10931) had its implementation in AY 2018-19.
 This resulted to notable decline in college freshman intake in private schools as large portion of the incoming freshman applied to SUCs/LUCs to avail of free education under the Act.